American Lung Association Logo

 American Lung Association Emblem

-The rounded modern sans serif font looks effective and effective.
-It solves the main task of society, namely to attract the public to the problem of tuberculosis.
+The rounded modern sans-serif font looks effective.
+It addresses the main task of society: attracting public attention to the problem of tuberculosis.

 American Lung Association Symbol

 The main color in the logo is historically a red shade of Scarlett.
-With its help, the company manages to convey the energy and power of the foundation, its perspective, and its impact on research in the field.
+With its help, the company conveys the foundation’s energy and power, its perspective, and its impact on research in the field.
 The sharp angles of the cross give it a rather powerful and militant look.